Putting in a ventilation system to your home can keep indoor air from being stale and manage humidity levels.

 How Indoor Air Quality Affects Your Health

-VOCs can be expelled by products in your home, such as building materials, flooring or furniture.
-They can also be detected in various air fresheners and scented candles.
+VOCs can be released by products in your home, such as building materials, flooring or furniture.
+They can also be located in various air fresheners and scented candles.
 Heightened VOCs can cause respiratory irritation, headaches and dizziness, among other problems.

-Many scientific studies have found respiratory diseases, asthma and other health problems are connected to poor indoor air quality.
+Many scientific studies have found respiratory diseases, asthma and other health conditions are connected to poor indoor air quality.
 Allergies can also be worsened by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has symptoms that intensify at home and get better when you leave, you may be struggling with indoor pollution.
-You should also talk to your doctor if you’re concerned about your health.
+If your family has symptoms that worsen at home and get better when you leave, you may be struggling with indoor pollution.
+You should also talk to your doctor if you’re worried about your health.

-- Exhaustion or feeling faint.
+- Fatigue or feeling faint.
 Breathing in chemical pollutants can have an influence on your energy levels.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.

-- Too much dust despite periodic cleaning.
+- Too much dust despite weekly cleaning.
 You may need to put in a new air filter or add a filtration system from McKinley Heating Service Experts.

-- Humidity imbalances.
-Dryness can cause scratchy eyes and amplify respiratory symptoms.
+- Humidity problems.
+Dryness can cause scratchy eyes and worsen respiratory issues.
 Too much moisture can cause mold or mildew growth.

 - Stuffy smell.
 Mold or mildew thrives when the humidity in your home is too high.